cygri/rdf-logos/README.md

 Original logos are by Bill Schwappacher: http://www.w3.org/RDF/icons/

-I added different text and tweaked the SVG to be square.
+I added different text, tweaked the SVG to be square, and cleaned up the SVG a bit.